OneCent01/obsidian-js/README.md

 **obsidianWare(opts)**

-Middleware returning function validating tokens and applying security measures to the response.
-Currently the only security measure applied to the reponse is setting the X-Frame-Options in the header (see `validFrameOptSetting`).
+Middleware returning function validating tokens and set security headers on the response.
+Three headers are set by default X-Frame-Options, X-XSS-Protection, and X-Content-Type-Options; by default they are set to `SAMEORIGIN`, `1; mode=block`, and `nosniff`, respectively.
+These can be turned off or customized to values required to work with your system with the options passed in.

 	-opts: object, optional settings:
 		*unrestrictedPaths: array of strings, paths to ignore tokens on. i.e. ['/add-user', '/auth-user']